UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 Joining the UE commits us to their political platform.
 Although the UE does not have political spending, they still hold a number of political views and [encourage their locals to support them as well](https://www.ueunion.org/ue-policy).
 More importantly, Article 28 of the UE National Convention outlines that it is an obligation of members of the union to "bear true and faithful allegiance to the UE and will advance its programs and policies...".
-Clearly, by signing a union card and asking the UE to represent you, you also are blanketly agreeing to their policy.
+By signing a union card and asking the UE to represent you, you also are blanketly agreeing to their policy.

 These policies include a number of opinions and endorsements which run directly counter to the values of MIT graduate students: